Extending Ghouila-Houri's Characterization of Comparability Graphs to Temporal Graphs

-The aim of this subsection is to provide greater insight into \emph{T}-comparability temporal graphs and to lay the groundwork for some open problems that will be raised in Section \ref{sect:conclusion}.
 Let $\mathcal{G}=(G,\lambda)$ be a temporal graph and $O$ a TTO of $\mathcal{G}$.
 Observe that, unlike for the static case, $O^{R}$ is not necessarily a TTO of $\mathcal{G}$.
 We can take the odd cycle in Figure \ref{fig:t-comparability-examples} $(ii)$ as an example.
-Of course, not all temporal graphs are \emph{T}-comparability, as we can take any non-comparability static graph and assign an unique time-label to its edges.
-What is more, for a non \emph{T}-comparability temporal graph $\mathcal{G}=(G,\lambda)$, the underlying graph $G$ might be a comparability graph, as shown in Figure \ref{fig:t-comparability-examples} $(i)$.
-The opposite situation being also possible, i.e. a non-comparability static graph as underlying graph of a \emph{T}-comparability temporal graph, as we see in Figure \ref{fig:t-comparability-examples} $(ii)$.
+Of course, not all temporal graphs are comparability temporal graphs, as we can take any non-comparability static graph and assign a unique time-label to its edges.
+What is more, for a non comparability temporal graph $\mathcal{G}=(G,\lambda)$, the underlying graph $G$ might be a comparability graph, as shown in Figure \ref{fig:t-comparability-examples} $(i)$.
+The opposite situation being also possible, i.e. a non-comparability static graph as underlying graph of a comparability temporal graph, as we see in Figure \ref{fig:t-comparability-examples} $(ii)$.

-However, one can prove that every static graph $G$ admits a transitive temporalization, that is, the assignation of time-labels to its edges resulting in a \emph{T}-comparability temporal graph.
+However, one can prove that every static graph $G$ admits a transitive temporalization, that is, the assignation of time-labels to its edges resulting in a comparability temporal graph.
 It is sufficient to consider an arbitrary ordering $\sigma$ of the vertices of $G$ and defining $\lambda$ as:

 If we define $O$ by orienting every edge from left to right according to $\sigma$, all directed paths in $O$ will have strictly decreasing time-labels in $\mathcal{G}$.
 Therefore, all arcs will be unconstrained and the temporal transitivity conditions will be trivially satisfied.
 Moreover, we can verify that $O$ is not only a TTO of $\mathcal{G}$ but a Strict TTO, Strong TTO and Strong Strict TTO as well.
-We also note the existence of static graphs for which any temporal labelling will produce a \emph{T}-comparability temporal graph, such is the case for comparability triangle-free graphs, as trees and even cycles.
+We also note the existence of static graphs for which any temporal labelling will produce a comparability temporal graph, such is the case for comparability triangle-free graphs, such as trees and even cycles.